dustinpfister/blog_posts/_posts/threejs-torus.md

 layout: post
 categories: three.js
 id: 876
-updated: 2023-03-22 07:40:31
+updated: 2023-07-18 10:10:59
-version: 1.32
+version: 1.33
 ---

-Today I thought I world write another post on a built in geometry constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), this time the [Torus Geometry Constructor](https://threejs.org/docs/#api/en/geometries/TorusGeometry) which results in a donut like shape.
+Today I thought I would write another post on a built in geometry constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), this time the [Torus Geometry Constructor](https://threejs.org/docs/#api/en/geometries/TorusGeometry) which results in a doughnut like shape.

 There are many interesting things about the [geometry of a torus in general](https://en.wikipedia.org/wiki/Torus) that are worth looking into in detail.
 It is a shape that is composed of a collection of circles where each circle is positioned and rotated around a point that results in the formation of a tube that in turn is a kind of 3d circle.
-So then there are two general arguments of concern that come up with this when it comes to the number of sides of each circle, and the number of circles, as one might expect these values can be tweaked when calling the geometry constructor.
+So then there are two general arguments of concern that come up with this.
+One argument is the radius from the origin to the center of the tube that will form the over all doughnut shape, and then the other is the radius for each circle along this path as well.
+After that there are some additional arguments of concern that have to do with the number of sides for each circle, and the number of circles that will effect the over all point density of the geometry.

 <!-- more -->

 <iframe class="youtube_video" src="https://www.youtube.com/embed/GRlJjfzq_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## A donut or torus geometry in threejs and what to know first
+## A doughnut or torus geometry in threejs and what to know first

 This is a post on the Torus Geometry constructor in the javaScript library known as threejs.
 In addition to the constructor function itself I will also be making use of a whole bunch of other features of the threejs library in these code examples.
 So I trust that you have at least some background when it comes to the very basic of how to get up and running with a three.js project, if not you might want to start out with some kind of [getting started guide on threejs](/2018/04/04/threejs-getting-started/).